-Sharp chippings can damage animals' feet Do not make fire unless you are sure it will be safe, and is allowed.
+Sharp chippings can dan feet nage animals' Do not make fire unless you are sure it will be safe, and is allowed.
 Leave any rock shards tidied up inconspicuously.
+Leave any rock shards lidied up inconspicuously.

 The following is to provide guidance when compiling a Risk Assessment for conferences of lab based work in another institution